 Admission: Free

-Location: Heisei Chishinkan Wing (The Collections Galleries), Gallery 1F-5
+Location: Heisei Chishinkan Wing (The Collections Galleries), Gallery 1F-2

-2020 is the Year of the Rat.
-In keeping with their tradition of holding an exhibition featuring the animal of the Chinese Zodiac for the New Year, the Kyoto National Museum is holding an exhibition featuring the rat (or mouse) in Japanese art.
+2025 is the Year of the Snake.
+In keeping with their tradition of holding an exhibition featuring the animal of the Chinese Zodiac for the New Year, the Kyoto National Museum is holding an exhibition featuring the snake in Japanese art.
 This is a good chance to see a wide variety of works from many periods of Japanese history.
-If this is your Chinese zodiac sign, then you might consider this a must-see event.
+If this is your Chinese zodiac sign – that is, those born in 1941, 1953, 1965, 1977, 1989, 2001, or 2013 – then you might consider this a must-see event.

 Location: To-ji Temple